 NVM is a Node Version Manager tool.
 Using the NVM utility, you can install multiple node.js versions on a single system.
 You can also choose a specific Node version for applications.

-This tutorial described you to how to install node.js on Ubuntu 21.04 and 20.10 system using NVM.
+This tutorial described how to install node.js on Ubuntu 21.10 and 21.04 system using NVM.

 - Log in with a user account to which you need to install node.js.

 A shell script is available for the installation of nvm on the Ubuntu system.
 Use the following commands to install curl on your system, then run the nvm installer script.

 Open a terminal on your system and execute:

 The script will create necessary environment variables in a login script of the current user.
 You can either logout and login again to load the environment or use the following to load the environment.

 Step 2 – Install Node.js on Ubuntu